laravel/vapor-docs/1.0/introduction.md

 **In short, you can think of Vapor as [Laravel Forge](https://forge.laravel.com) for serverless technology.**

+## Requirements

+Vapor requires that your application be compatible with PHP 7.3+ and Laravel 6.0+.

 ## Account Creation

 Before integrating Vapor into your application, you should create a Vapor account.
 If you are just collaborating with others on their projects, you are not required to have a Vapor subscription.
 To create and manage your own projects, you will need a Vapor subscription.